seoyeonoh12/my_git_tutorial/commands_git.md

 git commit -m "meaningful msg"
 ```

-### II.
+### III.
 How to check the status of my files/directories in my git project

 `$ git status` tells you
-- master/main
+- Which branch you are in master/main or other branches
-- Untracked files
-- see things are happening
 - Changes to be committed, changes not staged (developing area, working on it before), Untracked files (= completely new)
-- `$ git restore` discards changes in working directory e.g. if you regret about changes you have made, let the changes exit from the stagin area and discard changes

 Check if they are uncommitted, unstaged or untracked